Decreasing of Solar Panels

 • Inverters

-• Equipment to support the balance-of-system
+• Equipment to balance the system

 • Racking